mitmedialab/opal_msgs/README.md

     - JSON object with relevant properties, see below
     - in a social stories game, sets up the initial game scene that the story scenes are loaded into

+ - 19 story selection
+    - story name for storytelling app

+ - 20 same page
+    - stay on the same page

+ - 21 show flip buttons
+     - show flip buttons for the storytelling app

+ - 22 hide flip buttons
+     - hide flip buttons for the storytelling app

 Some commands should be accompanied by a set of properties.
 For example, if you send the command "sidekick say", the properties field should contain a